-“The Imperial Madrassa has very difficult final exams,” said the Chief Kadi, who then listed the topics with a compounding emphasis that made each seem more imposing than the last.
-“Not only in jurisprudence, but in astrology, theology, helminthology, phrenology, al-chemy, poetry, and the most useful dead languages as well.
+“The Imperial Madrassa has very difficult final exams,” said the Chief Kadi, who then listed the subjects with a compounding emphasis that made each seem more imposing than the last.
+“Not only in jurisprudence, but in astrology, theology, helminthology, phrenology, al-chemy, al-gebra, poetry, and the most useful dead languages as well.
 If high scores in all these subjects weren’t a requirement for graduation, the diploma would be meaningless in the real world.”

 “Languages take many years to learn,” objected an official I couldn’t see—he sat down the divan from me, past the voluminous form of the Grand Admiral.
 “Several of the other subjects are unsuitable as well.
 Legal justice, for instance, contradicts the natural flow of feminine humors, which are inclined to compassion or viciousness and rarely pause betwixt the two; and the seemingly paradoxical complexities of scripture, puzzling to our wisest men, are surely beyond the grasp of even the best-educated females.”

-None present could find fault with these lucid points, and after a brief pause whose few murmurs of assent were superfluous, the Vizier of Imports, Piracy, and Exports inquired, “Shall we all agree, then, that performance on tests of math and science—subjects in which females have heretofore shown little expertise—will suffice to tentatively confirm the standard model and allow us to begin stage-two trials in live camels?”
+None present could find fault with these lucid points, and after a brief pause whose few murmurs of assent were superfluous, the Vizier of Imports, Piracy, and Exports inquired, “Shall we all agree, then, that performance on tests of mathematics and science—subjects in which females have heretofore shown little expertise—will suffice to tentatively confirm the standard model and allow us to begin stage-two trials in live camels?”

 “Very good,” asserted the Chief Calligrapher with conclusive warmth.
 “Very good.
-I believe the eunuchs in the office of the Recorder of Records can take care of the remaining matters of detail, since we've more serious matters to attend to regarding the troubles in the provinces.
-It's best we hear the news brought by our visiting bey without further delay.”
+I believe the eunuchs in the office of the Recorder of Records can take care of the remaining matters of detail, since we’ve more serious matters to attend to regarding the troubles in the provinces.
+It’s best we hear the news brought by our visitor without further delay.”

 Thus far, dear readers, everything had gone as well as I could have hoped, with my allies having positioned the council to approve vast new loans on the basis of vague promises to meet unstated performance targets of no particular utility at some unspecified future date, in the course of which an entire sub-ministry could be staffed by bureaucrats whose careers depended on justifying their work to higher-ups with no memory of its original purpose.
-It was a textbook achievement in the art of governance that filled me with pride—only partly tempered by my subaltern role, for the enthusiasm the newness of my vizierhood had awakened momentarily swept even the moneylender from my mind; and though familiar tales of great evil viziers past warn us that such premature rejoicing, especially accompanied by uncontrollable cackling, is the downfall of many an otherwise capable man, the delight I then felt was that of a thirsty antelope descending a bank to lap water from a river ridden with unseen crocodiles.
+It was a textbook achievement in the art of governance that filled me with pride—only partly tempered by my subaltern role, for the enthusiasm the newness of my vizierhood had awakened momentarily swept even the moneylender from my mind; and though familiar tales of great evil viziers past warn us that such premature rejoicing, especially accompanied by uncontrollable cackling, is the downfall of many an otherwise capable man, the delight I then felt was that of a thirsty antelope descending a bank to lap water from a river infested with unseen crocodiles.